 The United States has identified South Asia as an epicenter of terrorism and religious extremism and therefore has an interest in ensuring regional stability, preventing nuclear weapons proliferation, and minimizing the potential of a nuclear war between India and Pakistan.

 With continued violence in Kashmir and a heightened threat of terrorist activity by Pakistan-based militant groups, tensions and concerns over a serious military confrontation between nuclear-armed neighbors India and Pakistan remain high.
 In August 2019, following a deployment of tens of thousands of additional troops and paramilitary forces to the region, the Indian government moved to revoke Article 370 of the Indian constitution, removing the special status of Jammu and Kashmir.
-India-administered Kashmir remains under lockdown, with internet and phone services intermittently cutoff and thousands of people detained.
+India-administered Kashmir remained under lockdown for over a year, with internet and phone services intermittently cut off and thousands of people detained.
+While India sold the move as a crucial step toward security and economic development, Kashmir has instead become more dangerous and economic investment has declined.